spenser-millburn/gptalchemy/README.md

 ```
 ## Testing

 Unit tests are written using pytest.
-To run the tests, use the following command:
+After generating the tests with `gpttest <optionally ask for specific test cases>`, use the following command:
 ```
 pytest
 ```